radiodee1/ascii-corpus/README.md

   - Click the 'profile' button to change the profile.
 You will probably want this to read '0-9'.
 This is the most sensible setting.
 - STEP 2: build the png files that will be transformed into the output.
 This process uses the csv file.
   - Make sure you are still looking at the 'compose dots' tab.
 To process all the png files, press 'auto-png-editor'.
 You will be asked to specify the csv file you generated above.
 Once the file has been specified, click the button again.
 If you want to generate one png at a time, press 'png-editor'.
+  - Because there is an upper limit of 1,000 files, you may want to create additional folders at this time with more randomly generated png files in them.
+I typically used three folders in this setup to total 3,000 training examples.
 - STEP 3: arrange the folders that will be needed for the output.
 These are the png file folders.
+  - Go to the 'sources' tab.
+Click the 'add source' button and use the dialog to add your png folder.
+Repeat clicking the 'add source' button for all the folders you have.
+  - You may want to change the association of the output text file by clicking the 'associate' button.
+Initially it is set for 'train', and this is good for most people.
+Some may switch the 'associate' to 'test' or 'validate'.
+Click the 'finish' button.
 - STEP 4: generate the output text files.
+  - Go to the 'output' tab.
+  - Click either the 'write-text' or the 'write-json' button, depending on your needs.
+A file dialog will open.
+  - Pick the folder for the output as well as a name for the resulting file.
+  - You can click on the 'prompt edit txt' or the 'prompt edit json' button depending on which type of file you are using before you use the 'write' option above.

 ## Not Implemented
 using MNIST images for ascii fine-tuning corpus for large language models.